The Bachelorette (American TV series) season 13

 The thirteenth season of The Bachelorette premiered on May 22, 2017.
 This season featured Rachel Lindsay, a 32-year-old attorney from Dallas, Texas.

 Lindsay attended the University of Texas at Austin where she graduated with a bachelor's degree in 2007 and Marquette University Law School where she graduated with a Juris Doctor in 2011.
 She finished in third place on season 21 of The Bachelor featuring Nick Viall.
 Lindsay is the first African-American in the lead role in the history of the Bachelor franchise.

 The season concluded on August 7, 2017, with Lindsay accepting a proposal from 37-year-old chiropractor Bryan Abasolo.
 They married on August 24, 2019, and currently live in Los Angeles, California.
+On January 2, 2024 Bryan Abasolo filed for divorce after four years, citing "irreconcilable differences."

 Production

 Casting and contestants

 Casting began during season twelve of The Bachelorette.
 Lindsay was named as the bachelorette on February 13, 2017, during the telecast of Jimmy Kimmel Live!.

 Lindsay then appeared in the live season finale of season 21 on The Bachelor, she met the first four contestants, Dean, Eric, Blake E., and DeMario.

 Notable cast includes pro wrestler Kenny Layne.